Agenta-AI/agenta/README.md

 ## Contributing

 We welcome contributions to help us improve and expand Agenta.
 Please feel free to submit issues, fork the repository, and send pull requests.

+### How can you help
+- Designers/ UI-UX and frontend people: We need your help improving the UI/UX of the dashboard and the CLI.
+We also need help with the frontend of the dashboard.
+Please feel free to fork and PR.
+If you feel you have larger ideas, just contact us on Discord or email (team@agenta.ai).